coder/coder-jetbrains-toolbox/README.md

 5. Before authenticating to the Coder deployment we need to tell the plugin where can we find mitmproxy certificates.
 In Coder's Settings page, set the `TLS CA path` to `~/.mitmproxy/mitmproxy-ca-cert.pem`

+> [!NOTE]
-> ⚠️ Note: Coder Toolbox plugin handles only HTTP/HTTPS proxy authentication.
+> Coder Toolbox plugin handles only HTTP/HTTPS proxy authentication.
 > SOCKS5 proxy authentication is currently not supported due to limitations
 > described in: https://youtrack.jetbrains.com/issue/TBX-14532/Missing-proxy-authentication-settings#focus=Comments-27-12265861.0-0